Whether a special occasion or just a nice surprise, I've hand selected these gifts for you to choose from, all available at the click of a button.

 Is your vegan friend or family member a fan of soul food?

-One of the foremost voices in food activism and justice, Bryant Terry brings soul food back to its roots with plant-based, farm-to-table recipes that leave out heavy salt and refined sugar and “bad” fats but leave in the home-cooked flavor.
+One of the foremost voices in food activism and justice, Bryant Terry brings soul food back to its roots with plant-based, farm-to-table recipes that exclude heavy salt, refined sugar and “bad” fats, but leave in the home-cooked vibes.

 10. Tempeh Starter Culture Kit

-This is a gift for the vegan who's into their nutrition.
+This is a gift for the vegan who's very into their nutrition.

 Tempeh is an amazing meat alternative that contains tons of protein and some helpful B vitamins.

-Do keep in mind your friend will need to buy raw soy beans, so maybe you can grab a bag of those too.
+Do keep in mind your friend will need to buy raw soy beans to get this going, so maybe you can grab a bag of those too.

 When you buy this tempeh starter kit, your friend will get free access to an online library that's packed with easy-to-make recipes, how-to articles and instructional videos tempeh-making videos.